rails/rails/guides/source/contributing_to_ruby_on_rails.md

 #### Using rails-dev-box

 It's also possible to use the [rails-dev-box](https://github.com/rails/rails-dev-box) to get a development environment ready.
-However, the rails-dev-box uses Vagrant and Virtual Box which will not work with the M1 processors.
+However, the rails-dev-box uses Vagrant and Virtual Box which will not work on Macs with Apple silicon.

 #### Local Development